-They’re incredibly helpful and allow us to do great things but at a hidden cost, often to our health and resilience.
+Yes, they’re incredibly helpful and allow us to do great things.
+But there is a hidden cost, often to our health and resilience.

 We’ve confused the difference between what hurts and what harms us.
 Doughnuts and booze feel good but harm you.
 Exercise often hurts but is good for you.

-If you want to know how your body is designed to work, watch a child pick something up off the floor… the perfect squat.
-The same technique Olympic power lifters demonstrate - how do most adults lift?
-By bending at the back because their hamstrings are so tight.
+If you want to know how your body is designed to work, watch a child pick something up off the floor… The perfect squat.
+The same technique Olympic power lifters demonstrate.

-Lastly, the modern diet is abysmal.
-In my humble opinion, this is one of the biggest failings of the 21st Century.
+Most modern diets are abysmal.
 Capitalism has lifted millions of people out of poverty but it gives us what we want, not what we need.
-We want the high fat, high sugar food and from an evolutionary perspective, it makes complete sense.
+And we want the high fat, high sugar food.

-The solution is simple to understand but difficult to implement and requires a deeper understanding of the evolutionary brain, which I am not going to go into now.
+The answer is simple enough to understand but tough to implement.
 We all know the answers.
 Get seven hours of sleep, lift heavy stuff, get yourself into a state so you’re out of breath, and eat healthily so ‘if a caveman could find it, you can eat it’.

 Simple doesn’t make it easy though.